-d) Employment contract
+c) Employment contract

-During the year ended February 28, 2013, the Company entered into employment agreements with certain senior employees and officers requiring minimum annual payments totalling \$495,500.
-In addition, certain of the agreements contain clauses which could provide for payments to be made to these employees or officers upon the conclusion of a change of control or similar transaction.
-In the event of such a transaction the Company could become liable for the payment of \$875,500 before January 1, 2014 and \$1,181,000 thereafter.
+During the prior year, the Company entered into employment agreements with certain senior employees and officers requiring minimum annual payments totalling \$495,500.
+In addition, the agreements contain clauses which could provide for payments to be made to these employees or officers upon the conclusion of a change in control or similar transaction.
+On the event of such a transaction the Company could become liable for the payment of either \$875,000 before January 1, 2014 or \$1,181,000 thereafter.